-The timescale from the initial research ideas progress to changes in practice or therapies can be very lengthy and so the trustees look for timely and appropriate reporting tailored to the nature of the research and its likely outcomes.
+The timescale from the initial research ideas progress to changes in practice or therapies can be very lengthy and so the trustees look for timely and appropriate reporting tailored to the nature of the research and its likely outcomes, they have also made reasonable allowances for the disruption caused by COVID-19.
 The annual report is an opportunity to take stock of how far each research project has progressed and acts more as snapshot celebrating the journey, or a final outcome, rather than a full synopsis of achievement.
-For a fuller review of all our research and the full story from the beginning for each of our funded research programmes review our publication - 'Outcomes of research' which can be downloaded at: www.Rosanna.org/research/outcome/info.html
+For a fuller review of all our research and the full story from the beginning for each of our funded research programmes review our publication - 'Outcomes of research' which can be downloaded at:

+wwx.Rosanna.org/research/outcome/info.html